OfirGoren/ConnectCheck/README.md

 ## Description:

-InternetDisconnectionsApp provide information when and how many internet disconnections were on the phone
+InternetDisconnectionsApp provides information about the Amount of internet disconnection by hours.